 Dr. M. Diane Krantz

 Format: Please do not include a title page.
 All papers must be typed.
 Pages should be double-spaced and numbered.
-The upper right hand corner of the first page should have your name, my name, the date, and the course number.
+The upper right hand corner of the first page should have your name, the date, and the course number.
 Standard margins are 1" top, bottom, and sides.
 Please do not right justify.
 Left justify only.
-Also, please give the paper a title and consult a handbook for the bibliography if you use outside sources.
+Also, please give the paper a title.
+Bibliography in MLA format.